BodenmillerGroup/MEZ_XRF/README.md

 `hph_adata_analysis.py` handles multiple `hph.hdf` files for grouped analysis and ploting (e.g., to automatically match grayscale levels for single channel plots of different images for intensity comparison).

 ## Notebooks
 Notebooks were used to process and analyse raw data.
-A brief description of each notebook and the figures produced is associated in the header of each notebook.
+A brief description of each notebook and the related publication figure can be found in the header of each notebook, or the savename of the output notebook figure.